Western brands see Indonesia as land of milk and diapers

 "With dairy demand in Indonesia forecast to grow by around 50 percent over the next eight years, it is a key market for us," said Maspiyono Handoyo, managing director at Fonterra's Indonesian unit.

-Local food company Indofood Sukses Makmur (INDF.JK), the world's biggest noodle maker, is building a $130 million milk factory on densely populated Java island.
+Local food company Indofood Sukses Makmur, the world's biggest noodle maker, is building a $130 million milk factory on densely populated Java island.
 It has 14 percent of Indonesia's milk market and wants a global partner to help chase market leader Nestle, its chief executive says.

 "We are trying to find a strategy to get bigger market share," said Indofood's Anthony Salim.